genomaths/seqalignments/COVID-19/README.md

 ```
 ## Multiple Sequence alignment of SARS-CoV-2 S surface glycoprotein

-A multiple sequence alignment 84 variants of the S surface glycoprotein from the Severe Scute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+A multiple sequence alignment 84 mutational variants of the S surface glycoprotein from the Severe Scute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).